PatoKuack/di_kuack/README.md

 - Contains a search section to easily find a topic.
 - Preferred themes can be marked or unmarked by directly clicking on the star next to the theme.
 - By changing the sections of the board you will find different themes.
+- Within the reading you can place comments or delete comments.
+- Comments can be given a "like" rating.

 ### What was most difficult for me was...
 The design in SaSS and the deployment of the application, since being my first app in React it was a challenge to figure out how to upload dynamic projects to cloud platforms.